Why You Need an International Driving Permit for New Zealand

 You can legally drive in New Zealand if you have your full valid driving license from home accompanied by an International Driving Permit for up to 12 months.
 In other words, you can drive in New Zealand with an IDP and your overseas driving license for a maximum of 12 months since the date you arrived in New Zealand.

 After 12 months, you will need to get a New Zealand Driver License.
-This is easy process if you have an overseas driving license and you International Driving Permit, as you will just need to convert your driving license into a New Zealand Driver License.
+This is an easy process if you have an overseas driving license and you International Driving Permit, as you will just need to convert your driving license into a New Zealand Driver License.
 Find out more at Converting Your Driver License into a New Zealand Driver License.

 What vehicles can you drive with an IDP?